Sefton council gets ‘good’ rating in latest Care Quality Commission inspection

 The Care Quality Commission (CQC)

-Sefton Adult Social Care Inspection and Rating 2025
+Sefton Adult Social Care Assessment January 2025

 The Care Quality Commission Approach